Signatures of Majorana Bound States in the Diffraction Patterns of Extended Superconductor-Topological Insulator-Superconductor Josephson Junctions: The S-TI-S Josephson junction as a platform for Majorana Bound states

-This change in geometry has several important consequences.
-First, because of the extended nature of the second MBS in our devices, the localized MBS can entangle with its partner to induce a current at all points in the S-TI-S junction.
-This is in contrast to the 3D-case in which the two localized MBS can only contribute a current at the ends of the junction where they can fuse.
+This change in geometry in our devices has several important consequences.
+First, because of the extended nature of the second MBS in our devices, the localized MBS can entangle with its partner to induce a current at all points along the S-TI-S junction.
+This is in contrast to the two-layer case in which it has been proposed that the two localized MBS can only contribute a current at the ends of the junction where they can fuse\cite{Potter_2013}.
 Second, the reduced thickness of the tunneling region reduces the damping of the motion of vortices and enables us to move the Josephson vortices easily and with minimal dissipation.
 Third, we expect that the protection of the MBS in the junction is enhanced because of its smaller interface with the surrounding materials, but that is yet to be verified by experiment.